Discover the 4 mistakes we make that confuse kids about the Bible.

 Kids are wired to be spiritually curious, and so as a way to help them grasp the importance of our faith and God’s impact in our lives, we resort to detailed, abstract language.
 But children reason concretely, and this language isn’t lost on them.
 Rather, it sticks like glue.
 When kids hear figurative speech, they absorb it in a literal and concrete way.
 When we don’t teach with children’s perspectives in mind, they hear a confused and misleading message.

 Tell it like it is.
-Use simple, concrete terms when you’re teaching.
+Use great concrete object lessons to help kids understand abstract terms.
 Whenever possible, incorporate tangible examples and images so kids can clearly see what you’re talking about.
 When you’re tackling an abstract or hard-to-understand point, break it down into the most concrete terms possible, and check frequently for kids’ understanding by asking follow-up questions.
 For instance, bring a heavy piece of wood to let kids get a feel for how heavy the cross Jesus carried might have been.